 Energy management ensures that energy use and costs are as low as possible while maintaining high standards of comfort, service and productivity.
 The various benefits associated with improving energy management include the following:

-Cornwall Community Hospital has submitted a 5 Year Energy Management Plan to the province in 2014.
+Cornwall Community Hospital has submitted a 5 Year Energy Management Plan to the province in 2014, and a 5 year Conservation and Demand Management Plan in 2019

 The hospital recently conducted a kitchen waste audit and discovered it was putting between 150 and 250 lbs. of food waste in the garbage each day.
 That translates into spending approximately $6,000 a year on transporting food waste to the dump.
 Cornwall Community Hospital decided to install food-composting machines in 2012.
 The food cycler gets rid of 90 per cent of the waste and the remaining 10 per cent is used as fertilizer.
 Using it, the hospital keeps at least 40 metric tonnes of food waste out of local landfills, which is good for the environment.
 Once the initial cost of the machine has been paid, the Hospital will be saving money and the environment.
 This is a “win”, “win” initiative that shows how innovative thinking can deal with reducing common operating costs that hospitals face.